melissawang223/virtual-file-system/README.md

 Create a virtual file system using Golang

+* main branch is the basic function
+* feature/bonus branch is the bonus function

 ## Description

-We will storage the data into local.txt, and read from it when we start the program.
+We will store the data into local.txt, and read from it when we start the program.

 ### User: We could register users.
   * A username should only contain a-z, A-Z and 0-9.